bradpollock/bradpollock.github.io/docs/Component-Selection/Component-Selection-Process.md

 ## **Introduction**

 As defined by team 201, the purpose of this subsystem is to accurately and reliably manipulate a set of linear tracks in order to quickly and consistently sort colored spheres.
 It has been determined that this subsystem will thus focus on the implementation of an SPI-controlled stepper motor to manipulate the sorting mechanism.
-To satisfy these needs, both a *stepper motor* and a *stepper motor driver* have been benchmarked and researched (see Tables 1,2 below)
+To satisfy these needs, both a *stepper motor* and a *stepper motor driver* have been benchmarked and researched (see Tables 2, 3 below).
+The power budget for the project is featured at the end of the page.

 >The following page documents and contains both *Major Component Benchmarking* and *Microcontroller Selection* tasks.